Rafiq Ahmad Pampori

-Rafiq Ahmad Pampori (born 13 February 1956) is an Indian Islamic scholar, academic and a writer, who established the Darul Uloom Ilahiya, an Islamic seminary in Srinagar.
-He is seen as a top practitioner of neuroscience in Jammu and Kashmir.
+Rafiq Ahmad Pampori (born 13 February 1956) is an Indian Islamic scholar, academic and a writer, and a former principal of Government Medical College in Srinagar.
+He is the founder and rector of the Darul Uloom Ilahiya, an Islamic seminary in Srinagar, and is seen as a top practitioner of neuroscience in Jammu and Kashmir.
+His books include Aijazul Qur'ān and Ra'fatul Baari, a five-volume commentary on the Sahih Bukhari.

-Ahmad is an alumnus of Sri Pratap College and the Government Medical College, Srinagar.
-He is the rector of Darul Uloom Ilahiya, Srinagar and the director of Illahiya Dialysis Center in Soura.
-He has served as the registrar and the principal of Government Medical College.
-He has authored books including Aijazul Qur'ān and Ra'fatul Baari, a five-volume commentary on the Sahih Bukhari.